Despite More Sexual Harassment Accusers Coming Forward, Gov. Cuomo Says Again He Has No Plans To Resign

 READ MORE: Irked Mayor De Blasio Tees-Off On Gov. Cuomo Hinting Only He Can Resurrect COVID-Torn New York City

-Karen Hinton, another former aide to Cuomo when he was secretary of Housing and Urban Development, told the Washington Post she endured a “very long, too long, too tight, too intimate” embrace from Cuomo in a Los Angeles hotel room back in 2000.
-Cuomo said Sunday afternoon it’s not true, and called Hinton a known political adversary.
+Karen Hinton, who worked for Cuomo when he was secretary of Housing and Urban Development, told the Washington Post she endured a “very long, too long, too tight, too intimate” embrace from Cuomo in a Los Angeles hotel room back in 2000.
+Cuomo said Sunday afternoon it’s not true, and called Hinton a long-time political adversary.

 State Senate Majority Leader Andrea Stewart-Cousins called the scandal a distraction and is questioning Cuomo’s ability to lead the state.